Lijy207/HCH/README.md

 # HCH
-This is the code for Hashing Learning with Hyper-Class Representation.
+This is the code for Hashing Learning With Hyper-Class Representation.